osk2/gogo-cash-rebate/README.md

 node .
 Richart_transaction_20170513.xls 10
 ```

-will calculate cash back of latest 10 records of bill.
+will calculate total cash reabte of latest 10 records of bill.

 ## License